 There are no prerequisites to attend this course.

-The training places great emphasis on practical examples.
-We will present a series of tools that you will be able to use when getting started on your own agile HR initiative.
-We take you through an agile HR project from setting goals and developing user stories to implementing sprint planning and monitoring the sprint using Kanban.
+This training places great emphasis on practical examples.
+We will present a series of tools that students will be able to use when getting started on their own agile HR initiative.
+Students will experience an agile HR project from setting goals and developing user stories to implementing sprint planning and monitoring the sprint using Kanban.

 Additionally, students will earn 14 credit hours for their attendance.